duarm/catchme/README.md

 ```

 ## Commands
-play - Unpauses
+- play - Unpauses

-pause - Pauses
+- pause - Pauses

-toggle - Toggle pause
+- toggle - Toggle pause

-seek [+/-]TIME - Increments [+], decrements [-] or sets the absolute time of the current music
+- seek \[+/-\]TIME - Increments \[+\], decrements \[-\] or sets the absolute time of the current music

-vol/volume [+/-]VOL - Increments [+], decrements [-] or sets the absolute value of volume
+- vol/volume \[+/-\]VOL - Increments \[+\], decrements \[-\] or sets the absolute value of volume

-current/curr - Returns the name of the current music
+- current/curr - Returns the name of the current music

-prev - Plays previous music
+- next - Plays next music

-play-index ID - plays the music the the given ID
+- prev - Plays previous music

-playlist - Prints the whole playlist to stdout
+- play-index ID - plays the music the the given ID

-playlist-play FILE/PATH - REPLACES the current playlist with the one from the given PATH or FILE (analagous to the --playlist)
+- playlist - Prints the whole playlist to stdout

-mute - Toggle mute
+- playlist-play FILE/PATH - REPLACES the current playlist with the one from the given PATH or FILE (analagous to the --playlist)

-repeat - Toggle repeat current music
+- mute - Toggle mute

-add FILE/PATH - Appends the file/file list/path to the current playlist
+- repeat - Toggle repeat current music

-remove ID - Removes the music at the given ID from the playlist
+- add FILE/PATH - Appends the file/file list/path to the current playlist

-status - Returns a status list of the current music ?REMOVE?
+- remove ID - Removes the music at the given ID from the playlist

-format PATTERN - TODO
+- status - Returns a status list of the current music ?REMOVE?

-next - Plays next music
+- format PATTERN - TODO

-clear - Clears the playlist
+- clear - Clears the playlist

-idle - TODO
+- idle - TODO

-update - Updates the music_names_cache and music_paths_cache
+- update - Updates the music_names_cache and music_paths_cache